Last updated on September 4, 2025

 The most valuable card in Draconic Destruction is Dragon Tempest.
 It’s incredible in any dragon deck and can even help close out a game.

 This is actually the most valuable of all the Starter Commander decks.
-It includes several cards over $4 including Thundermaw Hellkite, Elemental Bond, and Vandalblast.
+It includes a few cards that go for more than $3 including Scourge of Valkas, Elemental Bond, and Vandalblast.

 The Verdict

 I think Draconic Destruction is my first choice right out of the box.
-It’ll play well against the rest of the Starter Commander precons and can possibly even stand up to some low-level decks if you’re interested in trying the deck elsewhere.
-I think the deck might suffer from a steep mana curve and little ramp, though, but there’s a decent amount of cost reduction to help make up for that.
+It plays well against the rest of the Starter Commander precons and can possibly even stand up to some Bracket 3 decks if you’re interested in trying the deck elsewhere.
+I think the deck suffers from a steep mana curve and little ramp, though, but there’s a decent amount of cost reduction to help make up for that.

 I think this precon also serves as a good starter dragon deck since it gives you two of the more important colors for dragon decks.
-This could be a good starting point for players to splash some blue and convert it into a Miirym, Sentinel Wyrm deck.
+This is a good starting point for players to splash some blue and convert it into a Miirym, Sentinel Wyrm deck.

 This deck also has a few good lands to get players started.
-Haven of the Spirit Dragon works for any color dragon deck, and Cinder Glade benefits from having basic land types.
+Haven of the Spirit Dragon works for any color dragon deck, and Cinder Glade benefits from having basic land types to work in conjunction with Game Trail.

 Magic: The Gathering Starter Commander Deck – Draconic Destruction (Red-Green) | Ready-to-Play Deck for Beginners and Fans | Ages 13+ | Collectible Card Games